 transplantations of forms.
 Each model is created by hand

-from the original that has “in-formed” the piece.
+from an original shape that has “in-formed” the piece.

 SCULPTURE